 In view of \Cref{thetarho1}, it suffices to establish the following proposition in order to prove \Cref{limitdouble}.

 \begin{prop}

 If $\theta < \rho$, then \Cref{limitdouble} holds. \end{prop}

-To prove \Cref{thetarho2} we will establish the theorem below (in \Cref{LimitDouble1}), which is a statement about the fixed-time local statistics of the stochastic six-vertex model $(\eta_t)$ from the $\theta < \rho$ case of \Cref{limitdouble}.
+To prove \Cref{thetarho2} we will establish the theorem below (in \Cref{LimitDouble1}), which is a statement about the fixed-time local statistics of the stochastic six-vertex model $\eta_t$ sampled under the $\theta < \rho$ case of \Cref{limitdouble}.
 In what follows, we recall the operators $\mathfrak{M}_t$ and $\mathfrak{S}_m$ from \Cref{operatorm} and \Cref{soperator}, respectively.

 \begin{thm}